srguglielmo/Content-Expiration/readme.txt

 == Description ==

 **Content Expiration** is a WordPress plugin that allows authors/editors to set an expiration date on posts or pages.
-The plugin is intended to be simple with easy-to-read code.

 An expiration can be set by specifying a number of days (e.g., *expire in 90 days*) or a specific date/time (e.g., *May 10, 2018 at 10:00 PM*).
 Two weeks prior to the expiration date, the author of the post/page is sent a warning email.
 The author receives another notification email upon expiration.